Before you decide to have a gene test

 You may be aware of people having genetic tests for cancer and it may seem quite straightforward.
 But as is often the case, it is more complicated than it seems.

 Firstly, tests have to be for a particular type of cancer, not just cancer in general.
-There may not be a test for the type of cancer you are concerned about.
+There may not be a test for the type of cancer you are worried about.
 Tests are currently only available for a few genes.
-There is information about which genes doctors can test for in our inherited genes and specific cancers section.
+You can read our information about inherited genes that doctors can test for.

 Gene testing is a fast moving and constantly changing area of medicine.
 It is likely that tests for more genes will become available within the next few years.